Tuesday, June 6, 2023

 What makes a diamond engagement ring ethical?

-Ethical sourcing means a few things, but most often it refers to the way in which the diamond was mined or produced, and who had ownership of the diamond before it was manufactured into jewelry.
+Ethical sourcing means a few things, but most often it refers to how the diamond was mined or produced, and who had ownership of the diamond before it was manufactured into jewelry.

-“Ethical mining practices include providing safe working conditions and appropriate wages,” says Modugno.
+“Ethical mining practices include providing safe working conditions and appropriate wages,” says Michael Modugno, S.V.P. of Product Development for Adrianna Papell Diamond Collection.
 “Ethical ownership refers to whether the diamonds had been previously used to fund illegal activity.
 All legitimate retailers will offer verification of this from their suppliers.”

 Courtesy Gabriel & Co